sendbird/sendbird-uikit-android/README.md

 The minimum requirements for UIKit for Android are:

-- Android + (API level as 21 or higher)
+- Android 5.0 (API level 21) or higher
-- Java 8
+- Java 8 or higher
 - Support androidx only
-- Gradle 4.0.1 or higher
+- Android Gradle plugin 4.0.1 or higher
-- Sendbird Chat SDK for Android 3.1.1 and later
+- Sendbird Chat SDK for Android 4.0.3 and later

 ### Try the sample app using your data

-If you would like to try the sample app specifically fit to your usage, you can do so by replacing the default sample app ID with yours, which you can obtain by [creating your Sendbird application from the dashboard](https://sendbird.com/docs/chat/v3/android/quickstart/send-first-message#3-install-and-configure-the-chat-sdk-4-step-1-create-a-sendbird-application-from-your-dashboard).
+If you would like to try the sample app specifically fit to your usage, you can do so by replacing the default sample app ID with yours, which you can obtain by [creating your Sendbird application from the dashboard](https://sendbird.com/docs/chat/v4/android/quickstart/send-first-message#3-install-and-configure-the-chat-sdk-4-step-1-create-a-sendbird-application-from-your-dashboard).
 Furthermore, you could also add data of your choice on the dashboard to test.
 This will allow you to experience the sample app with data from your Sendbird application.

 <br />